 Alejandro D. Fiuza

 Abogado, UBA; LL.M., University of Miami; LL.M., University of Chicago.
-Alejandro Fiuza is a partner with K&L Gates LLP (Boston and New York offices) where he is a member of its Latin American Practice Group.
-He is admitted to practice in the state of New York and in Argentina and previously was a partner at the Buenos Aires firm of Marval O'Farrell & Mairal, and in the Boston and Chicago offices of McDermott, Will and Emery.
-His current practice is focused on corporate, mergers and acquisitions, private equity and venture capital transactions, with special emphasis on cross-border work.
+Alejandro Fiuza is a Corporate Partner with Brown Rudnick LLP in their Boston and New York offices.
+He is admitted to practice in the state of New York and in Argentina.
+Previously, Professor Fiuza was a partner at the Buenos Aires firm of Marval O'Farrell & Mairal; the Boston and Chicago offices of McDermott, Will and Emery; and a partner with K&L Gates LLP (Boston and New York offices).
+His current practice focuses on corporate, mergers and acquisitions, private equity and venture capital transactions, with special emphasis on cross-border work.
 He has advised multilateral institutions, funds, corporations and individuals.
 Professor Fiuza has taught at UBA and the Universidad Di Tella School of Law and published articles on bilateral investment treaties and antitrust.